 Passing answers will demonstrate a thorough grasp of the concepts, background, and tools necessary to answer the questions.
 Students are welcome to consult references as they compose their answers, and should provide citations to any references they use.

 What is the minimum required to pass the comprehensive exam?
 You must take the comprehensive exam seriously (as you would one of your medical school Board Exams).
 Along with your Master’s Paper, the comprehensive exam is your final chance to demonstrate to the School of Public Health that you have acquired the knowledge, skills, and level of expertise required of a public health professional.
 Therefore, in order to receive a passing grade, your written answers to the questions you choose must demonstrate a sophisticated understanding of the particular subject area of public health and reflect mastery-level thinking.
 Your answers should reflect strong comprehension of many of the concepts applicable to the particular public health subject area.
 A passing answer must include a minimum of 70% (in our judgment) of the relevant concepts and/or analysis necessary to address the question but, of course, we often find that HC&P students exceed the minimum!

 Administration procedures.
 Students will notify the Registrar of their intent to take the examination no later than three weeks prior to its scheduled date of administration.
 Note that students must be registered in the semester in which they take the exam.

 The HC&P comprehensive exam will be available electronically on a PHLP Comprehensive Exam Sakai site.
-Students who have registered for each date will have access to the exam questions for that date only, beginning at 8:00 a.m. and ending at 5:00 p.m.
+Students who have registered for each date will have access to the exam questions for that date only–students select a 9-hour block during the day to complete the exam.
 Please look for an email before the exam date to confirm your access to the exam Sakai site.